msfchen/deep_learning/attentionmodel/README.md

 - Given a set of vector values and a vector query, attention is a technique to compute a weighted sum of the values, dependent on the query.
 - It is sometimes referred as that the query attends or focuses on particular parts of the values.
-- Attention variants: basic dot-product, multiplicative, additive
+- Attention variants: basic dot-product attention, multiplicative attention, additive attention

 ## Neural Machine Translation